 - Application for Student Teaching

-- Professional Liability Insurance - The College of Education requires all candidates to have current professional liability insurance during all student teaching experiences.
-Candidates must provide verification of current professional liability insurance to the Office of Field Experience and Licensure.
+- Professional Liability Insurance - The College of Education requires all candidates to have professional liability insurance during all student teaching experiences.
+Candidates must provide verification by submitting documentation to the Office of Field Experience and Licensure.
 Beginning in July 1, 2017, this verification will be removed as an admission to teacher education requirement and instead verified prior to early field experience and internships.